tobyhodges/pangenomics-python-workbench/episodes/04-plotting.md

 >  Look at the following function used in the Horizontal Gene transfer episode.
 >  1) Based on what you learned about plotting triangles and edges, sort the comments that document
 >  what that part of the code is doing.
->  2) What do you think the simplex tree contain?
+>  COMMENT: Triangle traces
+>  COMMENT: Calculate node positions if not provided
->  3) what is the save_fiename doing?
+>  COMMENT: Show the figure
+>  COMMENT: Node trace
+>  COMMENT: Save the figure if a filename is provided
+>  COMMENT: Configure the layout of the plot
+>  COMMENT: Edge traces
 >
->   Calculate node positions if not provided
->   Node trace
->   Edge traces
->   Triangle traces
-> Configure the layout of the plot
-> Save the figure if a filename is provided
+>  3) What do you think the simplex tree contain?
->  Show the figure
+>  4) what is the save_fiename doing?
+>

 > ~~~
 > def visualize_simplicial_complex(simplex_tree, filtration_value, vertex_names=None, save_filename=None, plot_size=1, dpi=600, pos=None):
 >    G = nx.Graph()